Gold prices up | India Infoline

-Despite a robust labour market, Fed members anticipate lower inflation this year, so they are not in a rush to lower the policy rate from the range of 5.25% to 5.5% that they have maintained since last July.

-Investors are currently expecting the Fed’s favourite inflation indicator, the personal consumption expenditures price index, which is expected to release its April reading at 1230 GMT.
+The minutes of the April 30-May 1 meeting of the U.S. central bank reveal that Fed policymakers expressed a lack of confidence that inflation would reach 2% sooner than expected.

-According to the CME FedWatch Tool, traders’ bets indicated rising scepticism that the Fed will cut rates more than once in 2024, with a current pricing in of roughly a 64% chance of a rate decrease by November.
+The CME FedWatch Tool indicates that traders’ bets indicated rising scepticism about the likelihood of several rate cuts by the Fed in 2024, with a present pricing in of roughly a 62% chance of a rate decrease by November.

 Although gold is seen as an inflation hedge, owning non-yielding gold has a greater opportunity cost as interest rates rise.